Resilient Leadership: Thriving In Turbulent Times

 Prioritise Self-Care

 Take care of your physical and mental well-being.
 Ensure you get enough sleep, exercise regularly, and make time for activities that rejuvenate and relax you.
 Prioritising self-care helps build resilience and enables you to lead with energy and focus.
-When you lead by example in self-care, you send a clear message to your team about the importance of balance and well-being.
+When you lead by example in self-care, you clearly message your team about the importance of balance and well-being.
 This can lead to a healthier and more resilient work culture where employees are encouraged to take care of themselves, which, in turn, positively impacts their ability to weather challenges.

 Seek Support and Learn from Others